elijah-03/BridgeIDS/docs/Interp-ML-IDS_Report.md

 This allows an analyst to answer complex questions.
 For example, by sliding the `Dst Port` from 80 to 8080, they can observe if the model considers non-standard ports as inherently more suspicious for a given flow profile.

 ## 4. Evaluation
-*Note: Evaluation metrics are based on a 1% stratified sample of the test set to ensure rapid verification.*

-### 4.1 Performance Metrics
-### 4.1 Performance Metrics
 ### 4.1 Performance Metrics
 The model was evaluated on a stratified **20% sample** of the entire dataset (approx. **12.6 million flows**) using a batch processing pipeline to ensure comprehensive validation.
 The system achieved an **Overall Accuracy of 97.66%** and a **Weighted F1-Score of 0.9770**.